 In the unlikely event of an item not arriving within 31 days (this is the minimum period after which a package can be officially declared missing), I will file a missing package report with the Post Office and provide a refund up to £20, as covered by Royal Mail's standard insurance.
 If the package was fully insured a full refund will be issued.

-If an item suffers damage after receipt, I am happy to fix it if possible free of charge, though I would request that the buyer covers the cost of the postage.
+If an item suffers damage, I am happy to fix it if possible free of charge, though I would request that the buyer covers the cost of the postage.

 I guarantee all my pieces for life, which means if anything ever happens to them I will advise, repair, replace or refund depending on the circumstance.
 Wood in particular often mends beautifully and can be reinforced with metal rods if necessary, leaving the piece stronger than before and often with a barely discernible mend.
 I like a challenge, and I haven't met the broken hair fork that I haven't been able to mend yet ;)